Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Currumbin Waters had a median taxpayer income of $50,117 and an average income of $71,710 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is higher than the national average, contrasting with Rest of Qld's median income of $53,146 and average income of $66,593.
-By September 2025, estimated incomes would be approximately $55,084 (median) and $78,816 (average), based on a 9.91% growth in wages since financial year 2023.
-Census 2021 income data shows household, family, and personal incomes all rank modestly in Currumbin Waters, between the 37th and 43rd percentiles.
-Income analysis reveals that 31.5% of locals (3,213 people) fall into the $1,500 - 2,999 income category, which is consistent with broader trends in the surrounding region showing 31.7% in the same category.
-Housing affordability pressures are severe, with only 81.1% of income remaining after housing costs, ranking at the 40th percentile.
+The suburb of Currumbin Waters had a median taxpayer income of $50,117 and an average income of $71,710 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is higher than the national averages of $53,146 for median income and $66,593 for average income.
+By September 2025, estimated incomes would be approximately $55,084 (median) and $78,816 (average), based on a Wage Price Index growth of 9.91%.
+Census 2021 data shows household, family, and personal incomes in Currumbin Waters rank modestly, between the 37th and 43rd percentiles.
+The predominant income cohort spans 31.5% of locals (3,213 people) with incomes between $1,500 - 2,999, similar to the surrounding region's 31.7%.
+Housing affordability pressures are severe, with only 81.1% of income remaining, ranking at the 40th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income